Subgroups generated by two Dehn twists on a nonorientable surface: Twists generating a free group

 \section{Twists generating a free group}

-Recall the so called 'Ping Pong Lemma' (see for example Lemma 3.15 of \cite{MargaliFarb}). \begin{lem} Suppose that a group $G$ acts on a set $X$, and $X_1,X_2\podz X$ are nonempty and disjoint.
+Recall the so called 'Ping Pong Lemma' (see for example Lemma~3.15 of \cite{MargaliFarb}). \begin{lem} Suppose that a group $G$ acts on a set $Y$, and $Y_1,Y_2\podz Y$ are nonempty and disjoint.
 Let $g_1,g_2\in G$ such that for every nonzero integer $k$,

-Then the group generated by $g_1$ and $g_2$ is a free group of rank 2. \end{lem} Observe that sets $X_a,X_b,\fal{X}_a,\fal{X}_b$ defined in Sections \ref{sec:3} and \ref{sec:2} satisfy

-Hence as a corollary of Propositions \ref{Prop:main:g3} and \ref{Prop:gen2:main} we get \begin{tw} Let $a$ and $b$ be two generic two-sided circles in a nonorientable surface $N$.
-If $I(a,b)\geq 2$ then the group generated by $t_a$ and $t_b$ is isomorphic to the free group of rank 2. \end{tw}
+Then the group generated by $g_1$ and $g_2$ is a free group of rank 2. \end{lem} \begin{tw} Let $a$ and $b$ be two generic two-sided circles in a nonorientable surface $N$.
+If $I(a,b)\geq 2$, then the group generated by $t_a$ and $t_b$ is isomorphic to the free group of rank 2. \end{tw} \begin{proof} If $I(a,b)\in\{2,3\}$ and $N_{a\cup b}$ is orientable, then we can repeat Ishida's proof \cite{Ishida} without any changes.